 A good way to determine whether or not a web hosting business is posting fake reviews is to see whether or not they have neutral or negative feedback.
 When you are looking for reviews of companies, you want to find this type of feedback.
 It is bound to happen for literally every business.
 Therefore, if a business has nothing but positive feedback, be wary.
 However, you do not want to use a business that has tons of negative feedback.
 It simply would not be a wise purchasing decision.

 One thing that may be interesting to look out for is if there are vastly different views for different companies, which are in fact all the same hosting provider.
 This can be a sign that the review has not done their research and that the review is fake.
 Take Bluehost for example.
 Did you know that Justhost and Hostmonster are all the same company.
 Want to know the one review site that has identified and been honest about this?
 Check out this Justhost Review, Bluehost Review and Hostmonster Review.
 Notice the warning how Justhost is cheaper, but is the same company?
 It makes interesting reading for sure.
+Of course, they are not the only web hosts that have this problem.

 2. Sponsored Ad?